 In your will, you need to name an executor of your estate.
 Whom should you designate for this important role, and what is expected of them?

-So you’ve taken the important step of writing a will to help make sure that when the time comes, your estate is passed on according to your wishes.
-An important part of writing a will is deciding whom to name as executor.
+So you've taken the important step of writing a will to help make sure that when the time comes, your estate is passed on according to your wishes.
+I believe an important part of writing a will is appointing an executor.
 This is one of the most important decisions you will make, since the executor is the person entrusted with gathering your assets, keeping them safe and distributing them to the loved ones or charitable institutions named in your will.
-He or she will also be responsible for taking your estate through probate, if necessary (having your will verified in a court of law).
+They will also be responsible for taking your estate through probate, if necessary (having your will verified in a court of law).
 When selecting an executor, what exactly are you asking of them, and what special skills (if any) must they possess?

-Given the magnitude of the responsibilities, and the intimacy of the role, you may name a close friend or relative as executor, someone who fully understands and respects your wishes, as well as those of your beneficiaries, and who might handle your sentimental heirlooms and other property more sensitively than a paid professional.
+Given the magnitude of the responsibilities and the intimacy of the role, you may want to name a close friend or relative as executor, someone who fully understands and respects your wishes, as well as those of your beneficiaries, and who might handle your sentimental heirlooms and other property more sensitively than a paid professional.

 For those who don't have an obvious choice, there is the possibility of using a corporate fiduciary.
 The use of a corporate trustee can provide your estate with an unbiased third-party decision maker and a professional investment manager.
 Such an executor would require compensation, however (professional fees may be based on a percentage of the value of your estate), while a family member may elect to serve without compensation—particularly if he or she is also a beneficiary of the estate.

 Every state has its own rules with respect to who may serve as executor; however, there are some basic requirements that are imposed by most states: The executor must be of legal age (18 or 21 in some states), be a U.S. resident, and not be legally incapacitated.

 Before choosing an executor, I suggest you ask yourself these key questions